-Breakfast is the first meal of the day, therefore, in my opinion the most important meal of the day.
+Breakfast is the first meal of the day, therefore, in my opinion, the most important meal of the day.

 It is the first bit of food that passes your lips each and every day.
 It is the taste that resonates throughout the day.
 It is the provider of energy that will power you through till lunch.

-So it best be a great meal.
+So it better be a tasty meal!